nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 - #### Compliance
   - **AWS Audit Manager**: it helps you continuously audit your AWS usage to simplify how you assess risk and compliance with regulations and industry standards.

-These are not all the security mechanisms adopted by AWS, but surely we can understand how security in the Cloud is held in the first places by Cloud Providers.
+These are not all the security mechanisms adopted by AWS, but surely, we can understand how security in the Cloud is held in the first places by Cloud Providers.

 #### Overview of the security mechanisms adopted by Microsoft Azure
-Also for Microsoft Azure we present an overview of some of the security services offered divided into categories.
+Also, for Microsoft Azure we present an overview of some of the security services offered divided into categories.

 While in AWS the categories were organized by the type of security offered, here the categories are organized by the cloud infrastructure components to be secured.